virginiagilliland/sample-node-tools/README.md

 1. View `/index.html` at https://localhost:3000/

-The server sets the entire project folder "public":
+The server sets the entire project Git repository folder "public":

-- All assets (e.g. [`/node-projects/convert-data/data.json`](https://localhost:3000/node-projects/convert-data/data.json)) can be accessed via absolute link `/` in your code
+- All assets (e.g. [`node-projects/convert-data/data.json`](https://localhost:3000/node-projects/convert-data/data.json)) can be accessed via their expected paths in your code
-- When you finish your project and put it on a live server the absolute `/` will still work
+- When you finish your project and put it on a live server (e.g. Github.io) the paths will still work
 - If you access files via `file:///path/to/project/index.html` then `fetch()` will fail because of CORS